DavidTorpey/davidtorpey.github.io/_posts/2021-06-11-vision-transformer.markdown

 [this](https://arxiv.org/abs/2005.12872), and [this](https://arxiv.org/abs/1906.05909)).
-However, these previous attempts are notably more complex than the standard transformer, and thus cannot benefit from the vanilla formulation's computational efficiency and scalability - which will see is essentially for these non-CNN architecture to compete.
-Because of this, ViT aims to make as few modifications as possibility to ensure the maximum benefit in terms of scalability and efficiency from the standard transformer can be realised.
+However, these previous attempts are notably more complex than the standard transformer, and thus cannot benefit from the vanilla formulation's computational efficiency and scalability - which will see is essential for these non-CNN architectures to compete.
+Because of this, ViT aims to make as few modifications as possibile to ensure the maximum benefit in terms of scalability and efficiency from the standard transformer can be realised.

 The architecture is fairly simple, and seems to be a natural way to model images using a